brycepg/ecscolorado/README.md

 ecscolorado
 ===========

 The code may be up at [ecscolorado.com](http://www.ecscolorado.com/).
+If not, then it may be reached at [server.azrathud.com/ecscolorado](http://www.server.azrathud.com/ecscolorado)